opencodeiiita/Find-My-Roomie/README.md

 </br>

-> ALL THE FINAL DECISIONS FOR THE JUDGMENT AND AWARDING OF POINTS ⚖️ BASED ON THE SUBMISSION RESIDE WITH THE MENTORS.
+> ALL THE FINAL DECISIONS FOR THE JUDGMENT AND AWARDING OF POINTS ⚖️ BASED ON THE SUBMISSION RESIDE WITH THE MENTORS & ORGANISERS.
-> No claim can be made on the number of points awarded by the Mentors🙂.
+> No claim can be made on the number of points awarded by the Mentors & Organisers🙂.

 </br>

-## The Design Timeline:
+## ⏳The Design Timeline:

 </br>